 While this is a fairly traditional version of Hoppin’ John, you can easily customize the ingredients to suit your tastes.

-• Protein: I find that a ham hock produces the best flavor, but you can also use a ham bone, diced ham, smoked sausage, or even bacon.
+• Protein: I find that a ham hock produces the best flavor, but you can also use other pork like a ham bone, diced ham or bacon.
+You could even try smoked sausage or smoked turkey.

-• Peas: Some people use red cowpeas instead of black eyed peas.
+• Peas: Some people use red cowpeas or crowder peas instead of black eyed peas.
 In a pinch, you could use a different type of dried bean.

 • Vegetables: Feel free to add other veggies to the mix such as red bell peppers or a can of diced tomatoes.